emailimmunity/MauiFinal/README.md

 - It is possible to search for courses and register new courses for the current semester.
 - Courses that have already been registered can be deregistered.

-Multilingualism has been added - the language connects -
+Multilingualism has been added - because language connects -